ssleung11/cc-python-summer21/README.md

 ## Creative Coding: Python Summer 2021

-This is the class github repository for Python Summer 2021.
+This is the class github repository for Creative Coding Python Summer 2021.

 For each week, there will be a corresponding folder with the in-class notebooks and exercise notebooks.